 Etsy, of course, has a reputation for beautiful handcrafted items from around the world.
 It’s a place where seller’s creativity can really thrive.

-However, it also has a super section of used and vintage clothes and there’s much less competition for the best thrift store finds on Etsy than on some of the other thrifting sites.
+However, it also has a super section of used and vintage clothes and there’s less competition for online thrift store on Etsy than on some of the other thrifting sites.

 If you want to sell your clothes on Etsy, you can, but it is a bit more of a complicated experience as you will need to set up your own shop.